n8cr8s/k8s-ubuntu-setup/README.md

 - Calico for CNI
 - CRI-O for Container Runtime

-## Steps to set up K8s on Ubuntu Server 22.04
+## Steps to set up Ubuntu Server 22.04

 - Get ISO for Ubuntu Server 22.04 or Desktop
 - If you get the desktop you will need to run the following command: